16.8M Americans out of work; Easter celebrations move online

 “One should not assume that we are going to be rescued by a change in the weather,” he said.
 “You must assume that the virus will continue to do its thing.”

-Amid widespread restrictions on public gatherings, major religious denominations are holding virtual services where members can watch on TV, online or on their phones.
+Amid widespread restrictions on public gatherings, major religious denominations are holding virtual services where members can watch on TV or online.
 Others are arranging prayer at drive-in theatres , where people can stay in their cars.

 The virus “doesn’t take a day off for Good Friday or Easter Sunday,” said Archbishop John Wester of Santa Fe, New Mexico.

-Still, other churches plan to move ahead with Easter, especially in states like Texas, where the governor declared religious gatherings “essential services.”
-A Houston church has installed hand-washing stations and rearranged the 1,000-person sanctuary to hold about 100 people with 6 or more feet (2 metres ) between them.
+Other churches plan to move ahead with services, especially in states like Texas, where the governor declared religious gatherings “essential services.”
+A Houston church has installed hand-washing stations and rearranged its 1,000-person sanctuary to hold about 100 people spaced 6 feet (2 metres ) or more apart.

 Pope Francis will celebrate Easter Mass in a nearly empty St. Peter’s Basilica instead of the huge square outside.
 In England, the Archbishop of Canterbury will deliver his Easter sermon by video.